A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 9. What new disclosures are required by the new rule and related amendments?

-The new rule and related amendments include a number of new disclosure requirements, including requiring issuers to file their recovery policy as an exhibit to their annual reports and establishing new cover page disclosures on Forms 10-K, 20-F, and 40-F indicating whether the financial statements included in the filing reflect the correction of an error and whether the error correction required an incentive compensation recovery analysis.
+The new rule and related amendments include new disclosure requirements, including requiring an issuer to file its recovery policy as an exhibit to its annual report and establishing new cover page disclosures on Forms 10-K, 20-F, and 40-F indicating (1) whether the financial statements included in the filing reflect the correction of an error and (2) whether the error correction required an incentive compensation recovery analysis.

 Required disclosures will be subject to Inline XBRL reporting and tagging requirements.